Środa Śląska – town defensive walls and castle

 A little earlier, in 1327, the last Wrocław prince Henry VI gave the castle together with incomes for life to the knight Ticzka from Reideburg, but with the passing of the Wrocław principality under the sovereignty of the Czech Crown in 1335, the castle became the property of the Czech kings.
 Instead of a castellan, they appointed a burgrave, who was replaced by officials over time.
 From the time when Charles IV transferred the office of starosty of the principality to the council of the city of Wrocław, the castle became subject to Wrocław councilors.
 In 1444, the city council entrusted the office of the burgrave to a Leonard Azenheimer, a Bavarian captain, who proved to be energetic, but also arbitrary.
 Two years later he was imprisoned and beheaded in a public square for his rapes and robberies.
 Among the burgrave’s offenses there was also the weakening of the town walls by piercing various holes in them.

 In 1514, the castle with affiliations was owned by Petrs von Sack, and then his son Bernard.
 The Sacks introduced many changes.
 They strengthened existing and erected new buildings, trying to raise living standards.
 Later, its owners often changed.
 In 1573, the time owner of the castle was Antoni von Mühlheim.
-There was a dispute between him and the city council due to the transformations being introduced.
+There was a dispute between him and the town council due to the transformations being introduced.
 He ordered a opening to be pierced from the north in the castle wall and new window openings in the main tower, which seemed dangerous to the councilors because of the weakening of the town‘s defense system.
 Despite complaints, Mühlheim eventually carried out its modernizations.

 Architecture